• Skip to primary navigation

 Ingredients for chili in bowls- ground beef, onions, green peppers, chopped tomatoes, spices, garlic, tomato paste, and broth.

-How to Make Chili without Beans
+How to Make No Bean Chili

 Ground beef cooking in a cast iron pot.